I create solutions inspired by nature, informed by science, and designed for the benefit of all.

 In my process I bring holistic front-end design skills: user research, experience design, industrial design, and strategic road-mapping.

-My approach begins with fully understanding the business and user problem and focusing on the users it impacts.
 Empathy guides my exploration and hypotheses, and I find inspiration around every corner.

-I seek opportunities in rewarding and challenging situations that will utilize my creative energy, passion for sustainability, and personal skills to encourage growth and advancement.
+I'm always seeking opportunities in rewarding and challenging situations that will utilize my creative energy, passion for sustainability, and personal skills to encourage growth and advancement.

 Form follows function.